 International Silver Prelude Sterling Silver Flatware Value Guide

-Introduced in 1939, the Prelude pattern by International Silver is a quintessential example of the Art Deco to mid-century modern transition.
-Its enduring popularity stems from the delicate floral sprays at the base and tip, making it a foundational choice for American brides throughout the 1940s and 1950s.
+Introduced in 1939, the Prelude pattern by International Silver is a hallmark of American craftsmanship, blending Art Deco elegance with mid-century modern aesthetics.
+Its enduring popularity stems from its status as a premier choice for mid-20th-century brides, characterized by its delicate floral sprays.

 What Is International Silver Prelude Sterling Silver Flatware Worth?